nicolaboscolocegion/GIS2023/README.md

 ### Web app

 Use [PostgreSQL](https://www.postgresql.org/) and install [PostGIS](http://postgis.net/),<br>
-Import the database schema found in: `app_src/database/database.sql`
+Import the database schema and data with the file found in: `app_src/database/database.sql`

 Use apache web server to run the php application, just put the `web_app` folder inside the `htdocs` and go to `localhost://web_app`

 ### OpenJUMP plugin

-Create a package `openjmp_plug` and put inside all the content found in `openjmp_plug`.
+In your openJUMP envoriement create a package `openjmp_plug` and put inside all the class found in `openjmp_plug`.
 Then add the plugin in your `plugins.xml` and add the plugin reference:
 ```xml
 <workbanch>